 We initially developed Speech Blubs for children with autism, Down syndrome, and apraxia of speech!
 The app uses video modeling, which is a proven method for engaging kids on the spectrum.

 We had children with autism in mind when we created our “Emotions” section, for example.
 We know they have a hard time recognizing and expressing emotions.
 In this section, they learn about emotions while practicing speech.

 Speech Learning Simplified!

 Start 14-day FREE #StayAtHome offer!

-In an earlier study, the UCLA investigators studied the DNA of 291 families nationwide who had donated blood samples to the Los Angeles-based Autism Genetic Resource Exchange.
+In an earlier study, UCLA investigators studied the DNA of 291 families nationwide who donated blood samples to the Los Angeles-based Autism Genetic Resource Exchange.
 Each family had at least one autistic child.
 They excluded children that never used verbal language from their study.